leifdreizler/bugcrowd/README.md

 ## Examples

 We have included a few examples in the `examples` folder, and plan to add more in the future.
 In the meantime you should visit the tests folder and review the test cases for usage.

+## What's Missing

+We intentionally left out functionality related to creating submissions.
+The Bugcrowd submission form has recently undergone significant changes and the API is slightly behind those changes.
+We'll update this later :)